folio-org/folio-org.github.io/guides/automation.md

 [https://folio-release.aws.indexdata.com/](https://folio-release.aws.indexdata.com/)

-This build uses the latest compatible releases of each module.
 Built every day, to finish about 01:30 UTC.
 (See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-release/).)

+The set of frontend modules are those listed in the "master" branch of the Stripes Platform.
+The set of backend modules are those determined as dependencies of the frontend (plus some explicit extras).

+This build uses the latest compatible releases of each module, i.e. using only released versions of the software (no snapshots).
+It is a running preview of released code, leading up to the next quarterly release.

 ### folio-daisy